rosshaden/Police-Stop-and-Search-City-of-London-Geospatial-Analysis/README.md

 #### Project Status: In progress

 Stop and search is a divisive topic.
 Some view it as a necessary evil to help curb violent crime, while others see it as an inherently discriminatory practice.
-Seeking a deeper understanding of the topic, we acquired datasets spanning from mid 2017 to mid 2020, and began to produce a visual analysis.
+Seeking a deeper understanding of the topic, we acquired datasets spanning from mid 2017 to mid 2020, and produced a visual analysis.

 The data was acquired from the official UK Police repository: https://data.police.uk/data